spikeheap/wahoo_web_btle/Readme.md

 4. See your instantaneous power reading
 5. Check the console for additional information and debugging logs

+# Caveats

+- This is not tested or production-ready in any way!
+- We didn't get power control working.
+It looks like Wahoo Kickr doesn't support the Fitness Machine profile/service (FTMS), and I've asked [on Twitter](https://twitter.com/spikeheap/status/1287048498710487040).

 # MIT License

 Copyright 2020 Ryan Brooks